MattChanTK/Hylozoic-Series-3/README.md

-CBLA-Test-Bed-Hardware
+CBLA Test Bed
 ======================

+# Software
+<b>InteractiveSystem</b>: code for the Teensy-based system to communicate with the computer

+# Hardware
-<b>PCB Design</b>: Eagle schematic and PCB layout files for the CBLA Test Bed.
+<b>PCB Design</b>: Eagle schematic, PCB layout, and library files for the CBLA Test Bed.
 Also contains gerber files sent to PCB fabrication house.

 <b>Reference</b>: contains datasheets and useful tutorials relevant to the project.